Thomas Coopman

 “Yes”

-”Oh, and what about when this happens, then that happens…?” ”
+”Oh, and what about when this happens, then that happens…?”

-Ah, you’re correct, in that case, it should actually fail”
+"Ah, you’re correct, in that case, it should actually fail”

-We have found that removing the always constraint often removes the conversation altogether, which results in missing constraints.
+We've found that removing the always constraint often removes the conversation altogether, which results in missing constraints.

-event → constraint → event or
+event → constraint → event

 event → constraint → command

 This is a very high-level overview of our EventStorming process, but it includes the fundamental building blocks you will need to start.
 Try it out in your next session and see how it goes.
-The best way to improve your EventStorming skills is to do it and to incorporate what you learned into your next session.
+The best way to improve your EventStorming skills is to practice and to incorporate what you learned into your next session.

 One final tip would be to add your own visual language to express things that are important in your context, for example, maybe you want to use different colours for different systems emitting the event, or for a different colour for summary events.